 Blog Note: I post Monday, Wednesday, and Friday mornings at alifeinphotography.blogspot.com.
-I'm trying to build up my readership, so if you're reading this on Facebook and like what you read, would you please consider sharing my posts?
+I'm trying to build up my readership, so if you're reading this on Facebook and like what I write, would you please consider sharing my posts?

 (Photographs copyright David B. Jenkins 2020)